JColourChooser JColourChooser

 Here is a mockup of what the new JColourChooser might look like.
 It gets you perhaps 80% of the way there.

-If, JColourChooser, the above Color chooser Java Applet (that can also be run as an application) does not work…
+JColourChooser is a Java Applet (that can also be run as an application) to Color chooser.
+You are welcome to install it on your own website.
+If it does not work…

 1. If Copy/Paste (Ctrl-C/Ctrl-V) do not work, you can turn them back on by modifying your java.policy file.
 This is not for the novice or faint of heart. instructions Your alternative is to download this program and run it without a browser.